 Examples of economic damages

-- Past medical expenses can include ambulance services, emergency room treatments, diagnostic testing, surgery fees, hospitalization costs, physician’s fees, medication, rehabilitation services(physical, cognitive, and psychological).
+- Past medical expenses can include ambulance services, emergency room treatments, diagnostic testing, surgery fees, hospitalization costs, physician’s fees, medication, and rehabilitation services(physical, cognitive, and psychological).

 - Medically related expenses for such things as adaptive equipment, modifications to the home due to disabilities, pain management treatment, crutches, slings, wheelchairs, mileage reimbursement set by the IRS, the cost of rideshare (Uber, Lyft) services to and from medical appointments.